Trauma Center (video game series): Setting and themes

 The Trauma Center series is set in a near-future version of Earth where medical advances have led to the development of cures for previously major diseases such as AIDS and cancer.
-A key organisation in the series is Caduceus: a medical research body for studying intractable diseases which also has a semi-covert role in fighting bioterrorism.
-Caduceus has three branches established around the world, one in the United States (split into an east and west coast branch), one in Japan, and one in Europe.
+A key organisation is Caduceus; while outwardly a medical research body for studying intractable diseases, it has a semi-covert role fighting bioterrorism, such as the use of artificial pathogens.
+Caduceus originated from a secret organization run by the United States Department of Health and Human Services, before becoming an international organization able to act independent of the US Government.
+At the time of the games, there are branches present in the United States, Europe, and Japan.
 A recurring element across the series is the presence of science fiction or otherwise supernatural elements in the narratives.
 Trauma Team includes fewer elements of science fiction, notably including no explicit mention of the Healing Touch.

 All the Trauma Center titles share the same universe and timeline.
-Under the Knife, and its remake Second Opinion, are set in the year 2018.
-New Blood is set ten years after the events of Second Opinion, in the year 2028.
-Under the Knife 2 is set three years after Under the Knife, in 2021.
-Trauma Team takes place in 2020, two years after the events of Second Opinion, though it is less directly connected to the rest of the series.
-Some recurring characters include: Derek Stiles, who makes appearances in each title in the series, Angie Thompson, who appears in most games in the series as Derek's assistant, and Naomi Kimishima, a protagonist in both Second Opinion and Trauma Team.
+The original game and its remake are set in the year 2018.
+Under the Knife 2 is set three years after the first game's events.
+Trauma Team takes place at some point after the events of Second Opinion, though it is not directly connected to the rest of the series.
+The action takes place around the locality of Resurgam First Care, a fictional hospital in the United States where many of the protagonists work.
+New Blood is set ten years after the events of Second Opinion.
+Two recurring characters are Naomi Kimishima, a player character in Second Opinion and Trauma Team; and Derek Stiles, who makes appearances in each title in the series.

 A recurring narrative theme in the Trauma Center series is the passion of doctors to save lives, as well as the impact of bioterrorism on society.
 In Second Opinion, a secondary theme is the limits of medical technology.
 The narrative themes of New Blood include issues of the cost of healthcare, persevering in the face of adversity, and inequality of medical access.
 The story of Under the Knife 2 incorporated issues of doctor shortages, medical training, and physically enhancing the human body through medicine.
 In Trauma Team, the story focused on themes of the preciousness of life and fear of death, drawing direct inspiration from the 2009 swine flu pandemic.